asluzh/PSTableauREST/docs/Get-TableauAnalyticsExtension.md

 Retrieves a list of configured analytics extensions for a site or workbook or
-Retrieves the details of the configured analytics extension for a site or workbook
+Retrieves the details of the configured analytics extension for a site or workbook This method returns a PSCustomObject (from JSON response) - see online help for more details.

 ## EXAMPLES